-Interviews for the discussion of the patentability of claims in patents involved in reexamination proceedings will not be had prior to the first official action following the order for reexamination and any submissions pursuant to \\$37 CFR\$\( 1.530 \) and $\$ 1.535.
+Interviews for the discussion of the patentability of claims in patents involved in reexamination proceedings will not be had prior to the first official action following the order for reexamination and any submissions pursuant to 37 CFR 1.530 and 1.535.

 However, questions on purely procedural matters may be answered by the examiner.
 Except for questions on strictly procedural matters, an examiner will not conduct personal or telephone interviews with requesters or other third parties with respect to a patent in which a request for reexamination has been filed.
+Questions by third parties (requester or otherwise), relating to when the next Office action will be rendered are improper as they relate to the merits of the proceeding.